-The 2-year Erasmus Mundus Masters Course in Environmental Sciences, Policy and Management (MESPOM)
+The 2-year Erasmus Mundus Joint Master Degree in Environmental Sciences, Policy and Management (MESPOM)

-Masters Program in Environmental Sciences & Policy (MS)
+Masters Program in Environmental Sciences & Policy (MESP)

 is a one-year Masters degree program.
 More information is available here.

-Detailed information on admissions for both Masters programs and for the PhD program can be found here.
+For general admission criteria and processes, please refer to the CEU PU Admissions Policy.
+Detailed information on admissions for both Masters programs can be found here.

-In addition to meeting the general CEU admissions requirements (see section on Admissions Information), applicants to either of the two Master's programs at the Department of Environmental Sciences and Policy must write a statement (maximum 350 words) addressing:
+In addition to meeting the general CEU admissions requirements (see Application Checklist), applicants to either of the two Master's programs at the Department of Environmental Sciences and Policy must write a statement (maximum 350 words) addressing:

 a) the origins of their interest in environmental issues;